24th Annual Wesak Celebration: May 11-13, 2018

 Your guide will be Andrew Oser, an author and life coach who lives in Mt.
 Shasta.
 Andrew has been guiding retreats and tours on the mountain since 1982.
 He has a great passion for helping visitors receive the abundant gifts Mount Shasta has for them.

 To make this life-changing experience accessible to all of you, Andrew is only charging a nominal fee for his services.
-With advance registration, which is strongly encouraged, the fee is only $44 per person.
-The price the day of the tour is $55.
+With advance registration, which is strongly encouraged, the fee is only $44 per person when reserved in advance.
+The price the day of the tour increases to $55.